-My published research focused on the effect of the indoor environment (specifically heat) on heuristics and cognitive performance, as well as investigated the behavioral response to the COVID-19 recommendations to avoid busy places.
+My published research focuses on the effect of the indoor environment (specifically heat) on heuristics and cognitive performance, as well as investigates the behavioral response to the COVID-19 recommendations to avoid crowded places.

 Stroom, M., Eichholtz, P., & Kok, N. (2021).
 Avoiding Crowded Places During COVID-19: Common Sense or a Complex Strategic Decision?.
 Frontiers in psychology, 12, 700640. https://doi.org/10.3389/fpsyg.2021.700640

 Eichholtz, P., Kok, N., & Stroom, M. (2020).
 Vermijden drukke plekken is op papier gemakkelijker dan in de praktijk.
 Economisch Statistische Berichten, 105(4792), 578-581.

 ...makes specifically men complain about the heat, and predict their performance will suffer, even though they are not actually performing worse.